-Every three years a students eligibility is reviewed by the Individualized Education Plan (IEP) Team to determine if additional data is needed in order to re-determine eligibility.
-During the meeting the team will present current data that would reflect the students current academic and behavioral progress in the educational setting.
-The data may include, but is not limited to: classroom based testing, current state and/or district assessments, current attendance, current discipline records.
-The team discussion is provided to parents in written format and a prior written notice outlines the eligibility of services the student will qualify for and whether additional testing is necessary.
+Every three years, a students' eligibility is reviewed by the Individualized Education Plan (IEP) Team to determine if additional data is needed in order to re-determine eligibility.
+During the meeting, the team will present current data that would reflect the students' current academic and behavioral progress in the educational setting.
+The data may include, but is not limited to: classroom-based testing, current state and/or district assessments, current attendance, and current discipline records.
+The team discussion is provided for parents in written format and a prior written notice outlines the eligibility of services the student will qualify for and whether additional testing is necessary.

 IDEA 2004 outlines the reevaluation process below: [34 CFR 300.305(a)] [20 U.S.C.
 1414(c)(1)-(4)]

-As part of any reevaluation under, the IEP Team and other qualified professionals, as appropriate, must:
+As part of any reevaluation, the IEP Team and other qualified professionals, as appropriate, must:

 Review existing evaluation data on the child, including:

 • Evaluations and information provided by the parents of the child;

 • Current classroom-based, local, or state assessments, and classroom-based observations; and

 • Observations by teachers and related service providers; and